Lake on The Mountain Provincial Park

 Lake on the Mountain Provincial Park may be surrounded by a fog of mystery and speculation, but its glittering sapphire blue waters, vistas overlooking Lake Ontario, and proximity to Prince Edward County’s famous vineyards make it a prime attraction for curious weekend adventurers.
 Visitors are in for a pleasant surprise as they drive along the sparkling waters of Quinte Bay, only to go up a hill to discover another lake!

 Stay in any of the several charming historic inns located near Lake on the Mountain and plan a bigger Prince Edward County trip.
-Explore the nearby beaches and hiking trails of Sandbanks Provincial Park, or shop for an assortment of homemade and handmade goods at the Wellington Farmer’s Market.
-Gourmands will want to participate in the Taste Trail, a delicious primer of Prince Edward County’s tasty, locally-sourced delicacies––and of course, their famous wine.
+Explore the nearby beaches and hiking trails of Sandbanks Provincial Park, or shop for an assortment of homemade and handmade goods at the Wellington Farmers' Market.
 Artists will also enjoy going on the Arts Trail, a tour of the County’s local arts scene.